 It’s got nothing to do with ‘crushing’ what you like.
 I was looking through your profile to get a better idea of who I’m talking to.
 When I saw that Saving Private Ryan was one of your favorite movies – I felt I needed to make you realize the truth about it.

 If hoping to open your eyes to something you may not know is seen by you as me attempting to ‘crush’ things you like, then you are just completely misinterpreting my motivations.

-If there’s anything I’m trying to crush it’s the lies they surround us with, the lies they throw at you, and the lies which have led to you misunderstanding my every word and every attempt to communicate.
+If there’s anything I’m trying to crush, it’s the lies they surround us with, the lies they throw at you, and the lies which have led to you misunderstanding my every word and every attempt to communicate.
 The lies that twist whatever good intentions you might have into tools to be used and abused by unscrupulous politicians with nothing on their minds but power and genocide.
 I try to ‘crush’ the lies in the hope that you would do better if you knew better.
 I don’t do this out of hate, I do this out of hope, and it saddens me that you can’t see that.
-That whereas I have some faith in your good intent, you have very, very little in mine.
+Whereas I have some faith in your good intentions, you have very little in mine.